bersling/divi/README.md

 - Be careful when you reupload a file, since cloudfront caches your stuff.
 You'll need to make an invalidation
 - log success and errors... a lot can and will go wrong and you need to know what's happening
 - and the alltime favourite: test test test...
+- a cool trick for sharing between computers is gdocs
+- don't be hasty, you'll loose time in the end...

 ## What's left